We attended a local African Methodist Episcopal Church.

 Thus the local AME church.

 It was a lovely service.
 Gospel music is my favorite.
 Gospel music in an environment that encourages people to feel the music and move to the music is my happy spiritual place.
 We white people don’t excel at this.
 We prefer our church music in a tin can, tightly packed.
-Even when our church music is the praise kind, we sing it like we’ve never ever had a really good, cathartic cry.
+Even when our church music is the praise kind, we so often sing it like we’ve never ever had a really good, cathartic cry.

-When a black church sings gospel music, you feel it in your bones.
+In my experience, when a black church sings gospel music, you feel it in your bones.
 The morning at the AME church, the singing made me want to find joy even in the midst of the race war plaguing our nation right now.

 Then I mooned the church.

 Here’s the longer version of the pants part of the story:

 I, like so many, am a huge fan of the yoga pant.
 They are the polyester pants, the muscle pants, the sweats of this era.
 Dress them up.
 Dress them down.
 Sleep in them.
 Dance in them.
 Silence the naysayers!
 Viva the yoga pants!

 But no way am I spending $50.00 on a pair of pants that amount to a t-shirt for my legs.
 So I decided I’d make my own.
 I bought some inexpensive t-shirt fabric and went to town—pattern be damned!

 They fit perfectly and I felt like I was wearing a warm, soothing bath.
 I paired them with a nice tunic to my husband’s work function and looked just lovely.